spatialos/UnrealGDK/docs/content/singleton-actors.md

 1. Register Singleton Actors by tagging them with the `SpatialType=Singleton` class attribute.
 1. Add the generated components to the UnrealWorker worker configuration file.

-### Registering Singleton Actors

-### Example code snippet
+## How to tag classes with Singleton Actor identifiers

-The snippet below shows how to tag a class with the appropriate identifiers.
+The code snippet below shows how to tag a class with the appropriate identifiers.

 ```
 UCLASS(SpatialType=Singleton)